wonderzert/tic-tac-toe01/readme.md

 1. `npm i --dev`
 1. `grunt build-dev`
 1. `python3 -m http.server`
-1. open your browser on url localhost:8000/build/dev-dist
+1. open your browser on url `http://localhost:8000/build/dev-dist`

+## How to build minimal zip to send on server
+`grunt zip`

+(you will find dist.zip in build dir)